Haryanvis

-The Haryanvis are an Indo-Aryan ethnolinguistic group native to Haryana, a state in Northwestern India.
-They speak Haryanvi and other dialects of Haryanvi such as Ahirwati, Mewati, Deshwali, and Bagri.
+The Haryanvis are an Indo-Aryan ethnolinguistic group native to Haryana in northern India.
+They speak Haryanvi and some Rajasthani languages such as Ahirwati, Mewati, and Bagri.
 The term Haryanvi has been used both in the ethnolinguistic sense and for someone from Haryana.

 Distribution

 Haryanvi diaspora overseas

 There is increasingly large diaspora of Haryanvis in Pakistan who migrated to Pakistan after partition in 1947, Australia, Canada, Singapore, New Zealand, Saudi Arabia, UAE, UK, US, etc.

 In Australia, the community lives mainly in Sydney and Melbourne, has set up Association of Haryanvis in Australia (AHA) which organise events.

 In Singapore, the community has set up the Singapore Haryanvi Kunba organisation in 2012 which also has a Facebook group of same name.

 Culture

 The culture of Haryana is similar to neighbouring regions including Punjab.

 Language

-Haryanvi is a branch of the Eastern Hindi dialect, and it is written in a modified form of Devanagari script.
+Haryanvi is a branch of the Western Hindi dialect, and it is written in a modified form of Devanagari script.